abacusci/mod-office-productivity-2506-b2/README.md

-# Office Productivity – Digital Literacy Edition
+# Full Office Productivity June 2025

 This module is designed for individuals who are new to using computers or want to build confidence in basic digital skills.
 It provides a practical, hands-on introduction to using office tools for everyday and professional tasks.